Lucien Botovasoa: Life

-On 14 April he was at home having lunch with his wife and children when a pious woman came and told him of rumors that a teacher was to be summoned before the chief which prompted his wife to weep since she knew that it would be her husband.
-Botovasoa remained unmoved at this news and spoke with his wife after lunch of what might happen to him and gave her last instructions for the care of their children and their unborn child.
-Four men knocked on his door at 9:00pm requesting he go with them to see the chief who wished to judge him.
-He went with them and offered himself to them for death without complaints before being invited to sit and speak with the chief for half an hour before being led off.
+On 14 April Botovasoa was at home having lunch with his wife and children when a pious woman came and told him of rumors that a teacher was to be summoned before the chief, which prompted his wife to weep since she knew that it would be Botovasoa.
+He remained unmoved at the news and spoke with his wife of what might happen to him.
+He gave her last instructions for the care of their children and their unborn child.
+Four men knocked on his door at 9:00pm, requesting he go with them to see the chief who wished to judge him.
+He went with them and offered himself up for death without complaints.
+He was invited to sit and speak with the chief for half an hour.
 The chief pronounced the death sentence at 10:00pm and Botovasoa was led off to be executed.

 Botovasoa was to be killed at the edge of the Matitanana river and en route asked to stop and reflect.
 He knelt for sometime in deep reflection before continuing along the path.
-Upon their arrival his captors wanted to tie his hands together though he offered to do that himself in the form of a cross.
-He knelt at the edge of the water in contemplation noting that the executioners were men that he himself had taught at school as students at some stage.
+Upon their arrival, his captors wanted to tie his hands together though he offered to do that himself in the form of a cross.
+He knelt at the edge of the water in contemplation, noting that the executioners were men that he himself had taught at school as students at some stage.
 The chief executioner beheaded Botovasoa with his sword and the others took turns striking a blow or wetting the sword in his blood before tossing his remains into the waters.
 Botovasoa died in his beige khaki jacket and trousers with a black cord for a belt.